 Trip Difficulty Level

 Ladakh is in the remote area of the Himalayas with varying road conditions and limited facilities.
-A trip to Ladakh is basically for those who enjoy in the unknown, be ready for the ups and downs of exploratory travel, and is prepared to adjust in any kinds of comfort level, socialize with all kinds of people around and have high spirit of adventure.
+A trip to Ladakh is basically for those who enjoy in the unknown, be ready for the ups and downs of exploratory travel, and is prepared to adjust in any kinds of comfort level, socialize with all sorts of people around and have a high spirit of adventure.

 Travelers must have the right fitness level, outgoing, willing to start the day early and return to the accommodations late.
 As this trip involves high altitude, it's evident that one experiences mild symptoms of altitude sickness that should disappear in a day or two.
 If you have issues with hearts and lungs, diabetes or high blood pressure, please consult with your physician before you sign up the trip.

 There are some long day drives, usually 4-6 hours on this trip.
 We expect you to exhibit the highest level of patience in case of obstruction on the road or mechanical breakdown of the vehicle.
 The terrain is mountainous, arid and challenging.
 The roads at several places are narrow, bumpy or dusty and sometime blocked due to landslide or flooding.
-One needs to be prepared for an unexpected rerouting of the tour in such inclement conditions.
+Please, be prepared for an unexpected rerouting of the tour in such inclement conditions.

 But the landscapes, the local people, culture, and architecture and mountain vistas are so beautiful that you will not have a chance to complain.

-As the terrain of the region is mountainous and challenging and roads are with varying conditions, we provide good vehicles for transportation that can bear with the challenges of these areas.
+As the terrain of the region is mountainous and challenging and roads are with varying conditions, we provide good vehicles for transport that can bear with the challenges of these areas.
 Our cars are Toyota Innova Jeeps, Scorpio, Qualis or Tata Sumo Jeeps who have done excellent jobs in these roads.
 Our vehicles do have rooftop luggage carrier; provided with a tarp to cover from the rain.
 Our cars carry spare tires and reserve fuel.